-Isaias Floods Parts Of Mid-Atlantic Coast, Speeding Toward The Northeast
+Isaias Spins Tornadoes Along Mid-Atlantic Coast, Speeding Toward The Northeast

 Anyone still in the storm's path should expect its arrival soon: Isaias is rushing toward the north-northeast, moving at 35 mph as of 11 a.m.
 ET.
 Its forward motion has sped up consistently after coming ashore moving around 22 mph.
 And its effects arrive even sooner, as outer bands of rain stretch for hundreds of miles.
 Isaias is extending tropical storm-force winds outward up to 140 miles.

 Strong winds snapped thick pine trees in Suffolk, Va., west of Virginia Beach, damaging multiple homes and prompting the city to open an emergency shelter in a high school.
-A hotel also had its roof blown off, according to Kiahnna Patterson of local TV news station WAVY.
-She adds that local officials believe a tornado may have touched down in the area.
+A hotel roof was also blown off, according to Kiahnna Patterson of local TV news station WAVY.
+She added that local officials believe a tornado may have touched down in the area.

 Since its center moved over land, the storm has weakened very slowly, maintaining strong winds that can down trees and cause power outages.

-"A faster rate of weakening is expected to begin tonight, and the system is forecast to become post-tropical tonight or early Wednesday," the NHC says.
+"A faster rate of weakening is expected to begin tonight, and the system is forecast to become post-tropical tonight or early Wednesday," the NHC said.

 The center of the storm is now about 70 miles southwest of Philadelphia — but Isaias' surge of ocean water still poses a dire threat for a broad swath of the coast.